-- The defendant did not threaten or use force against the plaintiff.
+- The defendant did not threaten or use force against you.

-- The plaintiff was not scared (or a reasonable person would not have been scared).
+- You were not scared (or a reasonable person would not have been scared).

-- The defendant had no ability to carry out his or her threat.
+- The defendant had no ability to carry out their threat.

 - The contact was consensual.

-In some cases, the victim’s family may be able to sue for damages resulting from assault and battery in California.
+In some cases, your family may be able to sue for damages resulting from assault and battery in California.